Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 We know now that “forever chemicals” are literally everywhere — including our drinking water, the foods we eat, and even our dental floss.
 But there might be another unexpected source: your cookware.

-While your nonstick pan might help you flip the perfect pancake, this coating is also chock-full of toxins.
-Some claim that such pans are harmful and linked to health conditions such as cancer, but others insist that cooking with nonstick cookware is completely safe if used correctly.
+While your nonstick pan might help you flip the perfect pancake, traditional nonstick coating contains chemicals that have been linked to health conditions like cancer.
+On the other hand, many experts agree that cooking with nonstick cookware is completely safe if used correctly.

 So how should you use nonstick pans?
-We spoke to two leading experts about what you should know (and some safer alternatives).
+We spoke to two leading experts about what you should know, plus rounded up our favorite alternatives.

 Are non-stick pans bad for you?